-This prevents women and girls from seeking and receiving the care and services they so desperately want.
+This prevents women and girls from seeking and receiving the care and services they want.

 Advocacy has never been more important to our vision.
 Our strategy for the next decade recognise the need to partner to remove barriers to access via national-led advocacy.
 We will work across community-based, governmental and global partnerships to be an influential advocate for change, collaborating to remove the unnecessary legal, medical and regulatory restrictions that prevent access to timely reproductive healthcare, and cost lives.

 Our voice is critical in ensuring that policies support access to contraception and safe abortion, and are fit for purpose - informed by the latest medical guidance.